isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    Command HTTP listener started with %1 threads, listening on %2:%3, use TLS: %4
+    Command HTTP listener started with %1 threads, listening on address: %2 port: %3, use TLS: %4

 Logged at debug log level 10.
 This debug messages is issued when an HTTP listener has been started to